jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

 Conditional Jump Control Logic
 ==============================

-* The conditional jumps allow the program to to different parts of the program based on some condition
+* The conditional jumps allow the program to jump to different parts of the program based on some condition
 * More specifically, when some status flag is high, the conditional jump updates the program counter's value

     * The program counter is updated to contain a new memory address --- the address of the new next instruction